From classic river races to historic relays, discover Philadelphia’s storied and festive year-round sporting events.

 Named the best qualifier to get you to the Boston Marathon by Running USA, the Philadelphia Marathon is one of the fastest courses in the country.
 With more than 8,500 participants, the marathon is a great way to see America’s “most historic mile” while making some history of your own.
 Annually in November.

-In its 125 year, the Penn Relays provide competition for more collegiate athletes than any other track meet in the world.
-During the past 10 years, more than 150,000 people from the around the world have competed in the three-day track and field competition, held over the last weekend in April at Franklin Field on the University of Pennsylvania’s campus.
-Annually in spring.
+In its 126th year, the Penn Relays provide competition for more collegiate athletes than any other track meet in the world.
+During the past 10 years, more than 150,000 people from around the world have competed in the three-day track and field competition, held over the last weekend in April at Franklin Field on the University of Pennsylvania’s campus.
+Annually in April.
+The 2023 Penn Relays will be held April 27-29, 2023.

-The first weekend in May, 18 Cricket Teams comprising more than 200 players representing 16 nationals arrive in Philadelphia for four days of cricketing.
+18 Cricket Teams comprising more than 200 players representing 16 nationals arrive in Philadelphia for four days of cricketing.
 The Final takes place at the Philadelphia Cricket Club and members of the public are invited to delight in the timeless game.
-Annually in late April, early May.
+Annually the first weekend in May.
+The 2023 Philadelphia International Cricket Festival is set for May 4-7, 2023.

-The first Sunday in May, one of the busiest streets in Philadelphia closes for the 10-mile Broad Street Run, marking Philadelphia’s official start to the running season.
+One of the busiest streets in Philadelphia closes for the 10-mile Broad Street Run, marking Philadelphia’s official start to the running season.
 More than 40,000 runners participate each year in the competition, named one of the fastest 10-mile courses in the country by Runner’s World.
-Annually.
+Annually the first Sunday in May.

 One of the oldest (since 1961) and largest collegiate regattas in the country, the 2,000-meter race is held on the Schuylkill River and draws more than 100 colleges and universities from the United States and Canada.
 Annually the second weekend in May.

-A tradition going back more than eight decades in the Philadelphia region, the Radnor Hunt is more than just a day at the races.
-The spring tradition of steeple-chasing at the Radnor Hunt features six exciting races.
-Annually every May.
+A tradition going back more than nine decades in the Philadelphia region, the Radnor Hunt is more than just a day at the races.
+The spring tradition of steeple-chasing at the Radnor Hunt features five exciting jump races, a sidesaddle race, an antique carriage ride parade, and more.
+The event draws the best thoroughbred horses, riders and trainers from across the country.
+Annually in May.

 The largest and oldest outdoor multi-breed competition in the United States, the Devon Horse Show draws competitors and spectators from around the world.
 This 10-day horse and carriage show with a country fair atmosphere continues a tradition going back more than 110 years.
 Annually late May-Early June.

-This college rugby sevens tournament held at Talen Energy Stadium is the highest profile college rugby sevens competition in the United States.
+This college rugby sevens tournament held at Subaru Park is the highest profile college rugby sevens competition in the United States.
 Annually every June.

 Since 2007, under the direction and management of the Philadelphia Dragon Boat Association, the IDBR introduces, coaches and races teams of 20 novice or experienced paddlers in a three-heat Dragon Boat Regatta (500-Meter Distance).
 Paddlers from near and far have come to Philadelphia to join in this day-long, family-friendly event.
 Annually every June.